Clinical trials involving medicinal products

 The IB provides insight into potential health risks, side effects, and necessary (preventative) measures when administering the medicinal product to participants.
 It must be based on the product's physical, chemical, pharmaceutical, pharmacological, toxicological and clinical data.

 Manufacturers typically prepare the IB for their products.
-However, for registered medicinal products with well-known pharmacological properties, a SPC may suffice - provided it contains all clinical and preclinical data that the researcher needs.
+However, for registered medicinal products with well-known pharmacological properties, a SmPC may suffice - provided it contains all clinical and preclinical data that the researcher needs.

 Investigational Medicinal Product Dossier (IMPD)